andersonopt/website/content/blog/product-release-notes-11-16-20.md

 When multiple layers are enabled on the map, the layer pop-up window now displays tabs for each layer.

+* Turn on desired layers from the Layers menu
+* Click on the map to see attribute info about the layers
-Click to the tab of interest to see more info about that layer.
+* In the layer pop up window, click to the tab of interest to view data about that layer

 ![](/images/layer_pop_up_tabs.png)